ZupIT/beagle-docs/content/en/flutter/navigation/open-beagle-screen.md

 ```

 ## 2nd parameter: the context (required)
-Well, there's not much to say here.
 Like everything in Flutter, we need the BuildContext to set everything up, so just pass the context received by your build method.

 ## 3rd parameter: the screen builder (optional)
 The `screenBuilder` is a function that tells Beagle how to create every screen that comes from Beagle and is the ideal place to implement a UI where part is server driven and part is not.
 See the example below: